wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.0.1 =
 - Added a new CSS class to the registration complete message.
+- Added Portuguese (Portugal) language translation file.
+The translation was submitted by Edgar Sprecher.

 = 3.0 =
 - Updated the swedish langauge translation